AndreaKinder/Kinder.Vim/README-en.md

 ## Documentation

-For more detailed documentation on the project structure, plugins, and configurations, please see the [documentation here](./docs/en/index.md).
+For more detailed documentation on the project structure, plugins, and configurations, please see the [full documentation here](./docs/en/index.md).

 ## Contributions